 Giada De Laurentiis

 Cultivating cuisine in her grandfather’s restaurant and starting her career at Le Cordon Bleu in Paris, New York Times best-selling author Giada De Laurentiis exemplifies her heritage in the kitchen.
 She has become an internationally beloved face, starring in “Everyday Italian,” “Giada’s Weekend Getaways,” “Giada At Home,” “Food Network Star” and serving as a correspondent on NBC’s Today.
-De Laurentiis will open her first restaurant at The Cromwell in 2014.
+De Laurentiis' restaurant overlooks the center of the strip at her first restaurant at The Cromwell.

 Scottish by birth, Gordon Ramsay was brought up in Stratford Avon, England.
 His dedication and natural talent led him to train with leading chefs Albert Roux and Marco Pierre White in London and Guy Savoy and Joël Robuchon in France.
 Now internationally renowned, Ramsay holds nine Michelin stars and has successful restaurants across the globe, including three restaurants in Las Vegas: Gordon Ramsay Steak at Paris, GR Pub and Grill at Caesars Palace and GR BurGR at Planet Hollywood.

 Restaurateur, author and “Diners, Drive-Ins and Dives” host Guy Fieri began his love affair with food at ten, selling soft pretzels from a three-wheeled cart he built with his father.
 He studied abroad in France, gaining an appreciation for international cuisine.
 In 1996, Fieri launched his culinary career with Johnny Garlics, based in Santa Rosa, CA. He has created a culinary empire as a TV host, chef of six acclaimed restaurants and author.
 Guy Fieri’s first Las Vegas restaurant will be at The LINQ Hotel & Casino.